CytoidCommunity/Cytoid-wiki/docs/en/guide/charting/packing.md

 ---
-title: Packing into a .cytoidlevel file
-lang: en-US
 author: KS62
 ---

 # Packing into a .cytoidlevel file

 You have finished your chart!
 Now how can we play it on Cytoid?
 You will need to pack your files into a `.cytoidlevel` file.

 ## Packing by using Cylheim